-If you've updated to iOS 11.1, whether you have an iPhone X or an iPhone 5S, you'll notice that Apple's Calculator app can't keep up with your calculations.
+If you've running iOS 11.1 through iOS 11.1.2, whether you have an iPhone X or an iPhone 5S, you'll notice that Apple's Calculator app can't keep up with your calculations.
 That's a because a bug has seriously slowed it down so that operation buttons won't always trigger when you press them.
 Luckily, there's something you can do about it.

 First, before getting to the fix, let's better explain what the iOS 11 Calculator glitch is, and that's best down with a few examples of some binary operations.

 When performing mathematical calculations fast like you normally would, 1 + 2 + 3 would equal 24 instead of 6 because it won't register the second addition sign before you tap 3 and equals.
 Likewise, if you try to enter 5 x 2 x 3 quickly, you won't get 30, you'll end up with 115 after you hit the equals button.